 St. Patrick’s Wynwood, Miami

 A day of entertainment awaits you when you don your favorite green charms and break out your Gaelic attire for St. Pat’s Wynwood, South Florida’s largest St. Patrick’s Day party.
-For those looking to turn their celebrations up a notch, this buzzing event in the heart of Miami is the place to be.
+For those looking to turn their celebrations up a notch, this buzzing event in the heart of Miami and the surrounding area is the place to be.

 Mighty St. Patrick’s Festival – Disney Springs

-There is an impressive range of authentic Irish entertainment at Raglan Road’s Mighty Festival at Disney Springs.
+Naturally, Disney is a popular tourist destination for all events.
+It’s the perfect spot to combine an addiction to Disney with the celebrations of St. Patrick’s Day.
+Raglan Road’s Mighty Festival at Disney Springs offers an impressive range of authentic Irish entertainment.
 You can enjoy live performances of traditional Irish Music, a troupe of Irish dancers, and delicious Irish food.

 Patrick’s Day Parade & Festival – Hollywood

 In downtown Hollywood, you won’t want to miss the heritage-enriched parade.
+This St. Patrick’s Day Parade is a must-attend!
 The town will be transformed into a sea of green with Irish musicians, floats, and festivities.
+This is an excellent event for the entire family.

 Patrick’s Day Bar Stroll – Key West

-This St Patrick’s Day bar stroll combines some of Old Town’s most iconic bars because pub crawls are overrated.
+This annual event bar stroll combines Old Town’s iconic bars because pub crawls are overrated.
 One ticket grants entry to Lucy’s, The Bull, and Southernmost Beach Cafe, just a few stops along the route.

 Delray Beach